pomerium/documentation/content/docs/get-started/fundamentals/core/build-policies.md

           is: example.com
 ```

-Again, the domain criterion checks for the domain portion of the user’s email address.
+Again, the domain criterion checks for the domain portion of the user's email address.
 Using the example above, if your email were `bob@gmail.com`, Pomerium would deny you access; if your email were `bob@example.com`, Pomerium would grant you access.

 **Example 3**: Use logical operators to allow access based on `username` _or_ `domain` criteria